Aripiprazole lauroxil: Mechanism of action

 Arristada is injected intramuscularly as an atypical antipsychotic.
 In one 12-week clinical trial involving 622 participants, the efficacy of extended aripiprazole was demonstrated.
-Its mechanism of action is not completely known, but is thought to be converted by enzyme-mediated hydrolysis to N-hydroxymethyl aripirazole.
-The hydroxymethyl aripirazole is then hydrolysed to aripiprazole.
+Its mechanism of action is not completely known, but is thought to be converted by enzyme-mediated hydrolysis to N-hydroxymethyl aripiprazole.
+The hydroxymethyl aripiprazole is then hydrolysed to aripiprazole.
 Efficacy could be mediated through a combination of partial agonist activity D2 and 5-HT1A receptors and antagonist activity at 5-HT2A receptors.
 Since it is a newly approved drug by the FDA, many validation of mechanisms of action are still being studied.

 Pharmacodynamics

 Aripiprazole exhibits high affinity for serotonin 5-HT1A, 5-HT2A receptors, dopamine D2, and dopamine D3.
-Moderate affinity is exhibited for serotonin 5-HT7, alpha1-adrenergic, dopamine D4, histamine H1, and serotonin re-uptake site.
+Moderate affinity is exhibited for serotonin 5-HT7, α1-adrenergic, dopamine D4, histamine H1, and serotonin re-uptake site.
 No affinity for cholinergic muscarinic receptors have been found.

 Pharmacokinetics

 Aristada's activity in the body is due to aripiprazole and also dehydro-aripiprazole.
-Dehydro-aripirazole has been shown to have affinities for D2 receptors.
+Dehydro-aripiprazole has been shown to have affinities for D2 receptors.
 These D2 receptors have similarities to aripiprazole whereas they represent 30-40% of exposure of aripiprazole in plasma.

 After five to six days of the single intramuscular injection appearance of aripiprazole in circulation, it additionally will be released for 36 days.
 In the fourth monthly injection, consecutive doses of Aristada will reach steady-state.
 With additional supplements of the oral aripiprazole at a dosage of 21 days during the first dose of Aristada, aripiprazole concentrations within 4 days can reach therapeutic levels.